Potential customers call and ask…“I only need to move one item. Can you do it?”

 After a nanosecond of quiet reflection, their answers generally run the gamut from probably, maybe, and it depends, to yes, no, and I’ll have to call you back.

-Seems odd for such a simple request doesn’t it?
+It seems odd for such a simple request, doesn’t it?

 That’s because there are so many variables involved.

 To answer the question succinctly, yes, most moving services can move one item, BUT we don’t recommend hiring a full-service, professional moving company for this project.

 It makes more sense to use a company like MiniMoves, which specializes in moving individual items and can save you money along the way.

 Now, let’s break down each of the options you have regarding moving individual items.